nixworks/public/news/2007/09/12/README.md

 ##### Eritrea
 ### [ Somali Islamists and opposition leaders meeting in Eritrea have joined forces in a new alliance to overthrow Somalia's transitional government. ](/news/2007/09/12/somali-islamists-and-opposition-leaders-meeting-in-eritrea-have-joined-forces-in-a-new-alliance-to-overthrow-somalia-s-transitional-governm.md)
-_Context: new alliance, Somalia, Eritrea_
+_Context: Eritrea, Somalia, new alliance_

 ##### Foot-and-mouth disease
 ### [ A new case of Foot-and-mouth disease in the UK was confirmed after it was assumed that the outbreak of 2007 had been under control. ](/news/2007/09/12/a-new-case-of-foot-and-mouth-disease-in-the-uk-was-confirmed-after-it-was-assumed-that-the-outbreak-of-2007-had-been-under-control.md)
-_Context: outbreak of 2007, Foot-and-mouth disease, United Kingdom_
+_Context: United Kingdom, Foot-and-mouth disease, outbreak of 2007_

 ##### Earthquake
 ### [ A major earthquake with a magnitude of 8.4 occurs off the west-coast of the island Sumatra, Indonesia.
 Sea level readings indicate a tsunami might follow and a tsunami watch is put in place for the whole of the Indian Ocean. ](/news/2007/09/12/a-major-earthquake-with-a-magnitude-of-8-4-occurs-off-the-west-coast-of-the-island-sumatra-indonesia-sea-level-readings-indicate-a-tsunam.md)
-_Context: tsunami, September 2007 Sumatra earthquakes, Indian, Indonesia, Sumatra, earthquake_
+_Context: Sumatra, earthquake, tsunami, Indonesia, September 2007 Sumatra earthquakes, Indian_

 ##### Vladimir Putin
 ### [ Vladimir Putin sacks Mikhail Fradkov's Second Cabinet and nominates Viktor Zubkov as his replacement. ](/news/2007/09/12/vladimir-putin-sacks-mikhail-fradkov-s-second-cabinet-and-nominates-viktor-zubkov-as-his-replacement.md)